clinical-meteor/cookbook/cookbook/writing.acceptance.test.md

 #### Acceptance Tests Have 3 Essential Key Features
-At it's most basic level, acceptance testing is essentially black-box testing, and is essentially concerned with testing inputs and outputs of a clossed system.
+At it's most basic level, acceptance testing is essentially black-box testing, which is fundamentally concerned with testing inputs and outputs of a closed system.
 As such, there are three essential features to acceptance testing:  querying a resource, reading data, and writing data.
 When it comes to browsers and webpages, these three features basically boil down to the following:

 1. Load a webpage or application view
 2. Inspect user interface elements (i.e. DOM)